La Soie est elle écologique

 Organic silk VS conventional silk: a question of ecology

-Faced with these challenges, organic silk attempts to minimize the environmental impact via:
+Faced with these challenges, organic silk tries to minimize the environmental impact via:

 • More natural dyes and treatments